DmitriLyalikov/pico-bridge/README.md

 #### Extensible
 * Interface State Machines can be dynamically loaded and unloaded, depending on the application requirements.
+* Users can implement additional interfaces as needed, ie: [An awesome RMII PIO implementation][26].
 * Multiple transport layers are all supported depending on host, (USB Serial, UART/SPI, Standalone SPI)
 * Greatly simplifies device peripheral designs, as all interfaces can be managed through a single port.
 Removes the need for separate board headers for each interface.